ReadySetGo: Localizing Content

 Localizing Content

-This course will enable participants to understand what localizing content entails, how it should be managed and what it matters in global business and in the digital age.
+This course will enable participants to understand what localizing content entails, how it should be managed and why it matters in global business and in the digital age.
 Equally important they will learn how people, processes and technology should be on a shared journey to create value and be(come) a profit driver rather than just a transactional service delivery practice.

 Localizing content implies leveraging a mix of standards and best practices.
 Therefore this course will focus on selected challenges, pitfalls and experiences “from the trenches” that have proven to be critical to ensure that localization is and remains a profit driver.
 It will highlight how localization creates value that is recognized within globalizing organizations.